gvwilson/thirdbit/src/fiction/iffy/index.md

 Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.

-/ the drone ID RTHDR172 was banking to attack
+/ the drone RTHDR172 was banking to attack

 / the railgun RTHFG1343 was fully operational